Time is a flat circle (for mortgage loans)

-The industry last year collectively hired tens of thousands of workers to conquer capacity issues, and mortgage technology is more plentiful than ever.
+The industry last year collectively hired tens of thousands of workers to conquer capacity issues, and tech is more plentiful than ever.

 "Ineffective pipeline management, period," said one LO based in Florida.
 "Technology only goes so far."